bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 The Ācariya:

-> ‘Sādhu, lahu, opāyikaṃ, paṭirūpaṃ,\
+> ‘Sādhu, lahu, opāyikaṁ, paṭirūpaṁ,\
 > pāsādikena sampādehi.’

 *(It is good; ...convenient; ...suitable; ...proper; ... you should endeavour to conduct yourself in a good manner.)*